Lisp-Stat/documentation/content/en/docs/Tasks/subset/sql.md

 ### Averaging & Grouping

-Grouping is often useful during the initial exploratory phase of data analysis.
+Grouping is often useful during the exploratory phase of data analysis.
 Here's how to do it with `sqldf`:

 ```lisp